rakhmanov-aybulat/test-task/docs/api.md

 ### 7. Delete Task
 **DELETE `/api/tasks/:id`**

 Deletes a task by its ID.
-Requires an authorization token.
+Requires a valid JWT token in the `Authorization` header.

 #### Headers:
 ```